Alimir/wp-ulike/readme.txt

 == Upgrade Notice ==

+= 4.0.0 =
+Attention Please!
+In this version, we have made a various changes in our data structure which switches the number of likes from meta values to the number of database logs.
+So If you're a developer, please consider our commits in github repo.

 = 3.5.2 =
 Attention Please!
 In this version, we have made some changes on plugin scripts!
 So, please clear your server cache after the plugin update.